MichaelSingarayar/liri-node-app/README.md

 LIRI uses API calls from command line input to give you information about: movies, concerts, and music.
 It does this using OMBD, Spotify, and Bands in Town APIs.

 # Spotify
-From the command line using node the user will search Spotify using "spotify-this-song" along with an artist and return:
+From the command line using node the user will search Spotify using "spotify-this-song" along with a song and return:

 - Artist(s)
 - The song's name